mponce0/Visualize.CRAN.Downloads/README.md

- `processPckg`       | this is the main function that can be used specifying the package(s) name(s), as well as other options `staticPlots`       | this function will generate the static plots for a given package's data `interactivePlots`  | this function will generate the interactive plots for a given package's data
+ `processPckg`       | this is the main function that can be used specifying the package(s) name(s), as well as other options `staticPlots`       | this function will generate the static plots for a given package's data `interactivePlots`  | this function will generate the interactive plots for a given package's data `comparison.Plt`    | this function will generate a comparison plot among multiple packages
 ---

 With all these functions, it is possible to specify several packages at the same time, and indicate